To be more successful, stop competing*

 Not ‘how do we beat them?’ but ‘what makes us genuinely different?’

-Not ‘what are they doing?’ but ‘what do we believe?’
+Not ‘what are they doing over there?’ but ‘what do we believe?’

-The answers are usually already there.
+Usually, the answers are already there.
 They just haven’t been articulated clearly enough for anyone to act on them.
-That’s the work – finding what’s true, making it clear.
+That’s truly rewarding work – finding what’s true, making it clear.
 And giving people something to rally behind.

 It’s not complicated.
-But it does require you to stop reacting long enough to think.
+But it does require you stop reacting long enough to think.

 The wise warrior avoids the battle. – Sun Tzu